Lollators/DiabetesSupplies_DERBY/README.md

 - The effect of actions on objects are visible (especially alterations to the database).
 - It is very responsive.

+## Project GIF

 ## ToDo:

 - [X] Add invalid username check when trying to delete a user.
-- [X] Add username already exist check when trying to add a new user.
+- [X] Add account already exist check when trying to add a new user.

 ## Class Diagram